abhi-sathvika/recipes-and-ratings/README.md

 Conclusion
-- In summary, the Random Forest Classifier with feature engineering and hyperparameter optimization performed significantly better than the baseline Linear Regression model.
+- In summary, the Random Forest Classifier with feature engineering and hyperparameter optimization performed significantly better than the baseline KNN Classifier model.
 The additional features, transformations, and careful tuning of hyperparameters helped the model capture the underlying patterns in the data more effectively, leading to improved performance.
 The use of GridSearchCV to optimize the model's parameters ensured that we were using the best possible configuration for the given data.